-An experienced, empathetic and effective consultant and leader, Jennifer O’Brien, has been in practice management for nearly 30 years.
+An experienced, empathetic, and effective consultant and leader, Jennifer O’Brien, has been in practice management for 35+ years.

-Her most beloved role was as wife of a plastic surgeon who after 30+ years of practice could no longer operate because of an injury, and chose hospice and palliative care as a second career.
+Her most beloved role was as wife of a plastic surgeon who after 30+ years of practice could no longer operate because of an injury and chose hospice and palliative care as a second career.
 Her love and support of him provided Jennifer an intrinsic understanding of the commitment that physicians and their families make to care for others.
 Her husband, Robert W. Lehmberg, MD, died two years after receiving a stage IV cancer diagnosis.
-Jennifer’s book The Hospice Doctor’s Widow: A Journal, is a full-color, art journal about their journey; it is slated for release on February 25, 2020 by Et Alia Press.